graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

+= 1.6.4 =
+* Tweak: Added link to purchased item from payments page

 = 1.6.3 =
 * Bug: Fixing issue where sizes from price group did not show in select box
 * Bug: Fixing issue where download link would show when users purchased a reprint